strlentv/teletext-is-not-dead/README.md

 ![The hardware](pic/hardware.jpg)

 ## Theory of operation
 Microcontrollers does not have any composite video output, let alone teletext output.
 Therefore some software magic was necessary: TIM3 runs in PWM mode and generates the video syncronization signal.
 Its duty cycle is updated in IT routine, so proper interlaced PAL syncronization is achieved.
-The teletext signal is then superimposed on the video signal via SPI1.
+The teletext signal is then superimposed on the video signal by SPI1.
 SPI1 is fed by a DMA channel, however to achive proper timings, the DMA channel is configured by an another DMA channel which is triggered by TIM3.

 ## How do I build the hardware?
 The gerber files are located at [hardware/fab](hardware/fab/DemoPlatform_Rev_A.rar).
 In the same directory you can find the [schematics](hardware/fab/DemoPlatform_Rev_A.pdf) too.